PFTL/website/content/blog/34_monkey_patching.rst

     print(var2.get_value())
     # 1

 You see in this example that we have altered the behavior of the method of ``var1`` but not of ``var2``.
 Note that we are importing ``types`` at the beginning of the script.
 The rest is the same we have already done, with one exception when we replace the ``get_value`` method.
-Because we are changing a method of a instance, it needs to be of the proper type.
+Because we are changing a method of an instance, it needs to be of the proper type.
 We can quickly see the following:

 .. code-block:: pycon